 BY APPOINTMENT ONLY

 Abeille Glassworks (ah-bay-'l) is a stained glass studio located in Buffalo, NY.
 I specialize in custom stained glass windows for home or office as well as repair and restoration.
 I have been fortunate enough to apprentice with Fran Matusak at Jacob's Stained Glass in Elmwood Village.
 Fran has taken me under his wing, showing me his trade secrets from 40+ years of being in the business for repair and restoration as well as new builds.
-While my studio is just outside of downtown Buffalo, NY, I am happy to work with you for any out of town orders or projects.
+While my studio is just off the 190 at Bailey & Clinton, I am happy to work with you for any out of town orders or projects.
 Please contact me for more information.

 ABOUT THE ARTIST